How To Install Lagun Table on Ford Transit Driver/Passenger Seat

 How To Switch the Lagun Table Handle to the Opposite Side (Optional)

-Lagun Table Systems are sold with the handle either to the left-side or right-side.
+Lagun Leg Systems are sold with the handle either to the left-side or right-side.
 Didn’t get the side you wanted?
 Turns out it’s fairly easy to switch the handle to the opposite side.
 Here’s how:

 1. Remove the handle and the washer: